Getting your Trinity Audio player ready...

 I mean, this was the same guy I’d haggled with multiple times over vintage toy collectibles.

-But thinking back… he was excessive in his collecting, obsessed.
+Thinking back… he was excessive in his collecting, obsessed.

 None of us believed that sensationalist trash.

-But knowing what he truly was…
+Knowing what Hellie believed he was…

 My gut tightened.